olson-sean-k/wax/README.md

 }
 ```

-Match a specific path against a glob with matched sub-text (captures):
+Match a specific path against a glob with matched text (captures):

 ```rust
 use wax::{CandidatePath, Glob};